opsxcq/blog/content/post/linear-programming.md

 The initial table state is the initial problem state, where no action has been taken, even solution will result in a new table after the calculations have done.
-To determine if the current table is an optiomal solution there are two
+To determine if the current table is an optimal solution there are two
 rules:

 - No **right hand** value can be negative.
 - In the case of a **maximization problem**, no value in the objective $Z$ line can be negative.
+In the opposite case, a **minimization problem** the opposite is also true, we have an optimal solution if we only have any $n \leq 0$ values.

 The very first step to solve the table is to pick a **pivot column**, a column which will be the base for the calculation of the next table.
 So we choose the